 3. Young Charlie was not popular with his cousins or his classmates.
 Early on, he developed a reputation as a liar and a cheat who would try to blame others if he was caught doing something wrong.
 He reportedly learned early that if he acted crazy, he might create enough of a distraction that he could escape punishment.

 4. Manson was not stupid, but he was not the genius some of his followers (and some reporters) believed he was.
 His IQ was in the “high normal” range.

 5. Manson married his first wife, Rosalie Willis, in 1955.
 Their son, Charles Manson, Jr., dropped the Manson name and took the name of his mother’s second husband.
 But his biological father’s crimes reportedly haunted him.
 He committed suicide in 1993.

-7. Manson’s third son, Valentine Michael Manson, was the first born to a Manson “family” member—Mary Brunner.
-But he grew up outside the cult and, like his brothers, managed to ditch the Manson name and escape into anonymity.
+7. Manson’s alleged third son, Valentine Michael Manson, was the first born to a Manson “family” member—Mary Brunner.
+But he grew up outside the cult and managed to ditch the Manson name and escape into anonymity.

-8. A fourth possible Manson son is the only one who actively sought to connect himself with Manson.
-Charles Roberts was adopted and says he only learned when he was 25 that Manson was his biological father.
-He says his mother (he does not reveal her name) fell into Manson’s orbit and became his favorite.
+8. A fourth alleged Manson son is the only one who actively sought to connect himself with the convict.
+Charles Roberts was adopted and says he learned later in life that Manson could be his biological father.
+He says his biological mother, known only as Terri, fell into Manson’s orbit and became his favorite.
 Charles Roberts reached out to Manson in prison who acknowledged he could indeed be his father.
 However, according to this report from CNN, DNA tests prove that Roberts is not a descendent of Charles Manson.